HimanshuChoudhary-Xilinx/aiebu1/specification/aie2ps/isa-spec.md

 The location of the `num_entries` buffer descriptors should be given in a table stored at `table_ptr`.
 One entry in the table is a set of Shim DMA BDs.
 If there are multiple entries in the table, those set of BDS have to be contiguous.
-4th optional arg in APPLY_OFFSET_57, specifies the pad buffer to hold blob for control packet, or save/restore L2 as scratchpad.
-It is a string starting with @
+4th optional arg `pad_buf` with special type `patch_buf`, specifies the pad buffer to hold blob for control packet, or save/restore L2 as scratchpad.
+It is a string starting with @, and only consumed by assembler to do host address patch at compile time.
 Example:
 ```
   # non-contiguous BDs